 What Is Digital Forensics?

 Ever wonder how investigators solve cybercrimes?
 Or maybe about the tools and techniques used to uncover the truth behind a digital breach?
 The answer is digital forensics, a critical branch of cybersecurity that deals with the recovery and investigation of material found in digital devices.
 From cybercrimes to corporate espionage, digital forensics plays a pivotal role in today’s tech-driven society.
-That’s why it’s worth getting to know about it.
+While digital forensics is typically performed by law enforcement and security professionals, some open-source and easy-to-use options are available for consumer purposes but with limitations

-In this article, we will delve into the core aspects of digital forensics.
-We’ll explore the tools used by cyber sleuths and understand the processes involved in uncovering digital evidence.
-Whether you are a budding cybersecurity enthusiast or just curious about this intriguing field, read on and find some frequently asked questions to gain valuable insights!
+In this article, we will delve into the core aspects of digital forensics, how you can apply them, and explore some tools you can use.
+Whether you are a budding cybersecurity enthusiast or just curious about this intriguing field, read on to gain valuable insights.

 Digital forensics, sometimes referred to as computer forensics, is essentially the application of investigative techniques to digital devices and cyber scenarios.
 The primary goal of digital forensics is to identify, preserve, analyze, and present digital evidence.
 This evidence can be pivotal in legal cases, corporate investigations, and even in tracking down cybercriminals.